-Our Board of Directors has nominated Vann Avedisian, Joseph Boehm, Adrian Butler, Marla Gottschalk, David Head, David Near, Benjamin Rosenzweig, Todd Smith and Robert D. Wright for election as directors.
+Our Board of Directors has nominated Vann Avedisian, Joseph Boehm, Adrian Butler, David Head, David Near, David Pearson, Todd Smith, Jill Sutton and Robert D. Wright for election as directors.
+Directors Marla Gottschalk and Benjamin Rosenzweig will not stand for re-election.
 The Board of Directors is not aware that any nominee will be unwilling or unable to serve as a director.
 All nominees have consented to be named in this Proxy Statement and to serve as a director of the Company if elected.
 Proxies may not be voted for a greater number of persons than the number of nominees named in this Proxy Statement.